terraform-google-modules/terraform-google-container-vm/README.md

-# Terraform Google Container VM Metadata Module
+# Terraform Google Container VM Metadata Module (DEPRECATED)

+> [!NOTE]
+> This Terraform module is deprecated.
+To configure and deploy a container on VM or on VMs in a MIG during VM creation, use a startup script or cloud-init.
+You can also consider using one of the managed services such as Google Kubernetes Engine (GKE) or Batch to run containers on the VM.
+For more information, see [Migrate containers that were deployed on VMs during VM creation](https://cloud.google.com/compute/docs/containers/migrate-containers).

 This module handles the generation of metadata for [deploying containers on GCE instances](https://cloud.google.com/compute/docs/containers/deploying-containers).